 Harry's revolutionary approach includes going for a hybrid composition between organic and synthetic materials that could create a more stable, reliable, and better-sounding reed.

 As a result, you can buy Harry Hartman clarinet reeds made of copper carbon, onyx, hemp, carbon, and the natural classic.

 This reed by Harry Hartmann utilizes an 80% natural compound from hemp plants to create a bass-oriented, darker, earthy sound that perfectly matches the clarinet's natural warmth.
-Moreover, since the composition offers 20% of synthetic reinforcement to the already structurally-strong hemp, these reeds can last up to 30 times longer than regular cane reeds.
+Moreover, since the composition offers 20% synthetic reinforcement to the already structurally strong hemp, these reeds can last up to 30 times longer than regular cane reeds.